Nicholas Throckmorton: Envoy to Mary, Queen of Scots

 After Throckmorton's return to England, the Queen sent him as an ambassador to Scotland in May 1565.
 His mission was to prevent the marriage of Queen Mary and Darnley.
 He went to Stirling Castle on 15 May 1565 where ceremonies were being held to grant Darnley and his followers new titles.
 At first, he was refused entry to the castle, then Mary agreed to speak with him.
-The marriage went ahead in Edinburgh on 16 July.
+The wedding went ahead in Edinburgh on 16 July.

 After the murder of Darnley, Elizabeth sent Throckmorton to Scotland in June 1567.
 The Scottish lords had rebelled and captured Mary at Carberry Hill, and Elizabeth wished the lords to restore Mary to her authority.
 Throckmorton himself had recommended that Elizabeth should support the lords.
 Mary was held at Lochleven Castle and Throckmorton was not allowed to see her.
+He was told that Mary was pregnant by Bothwell.

 On 25 July 1567, William Maitland of Lethington came to see Throckmorton.
 As instructed by Elizabeth, Throckmorton asked Lethington if the plan was to restore Mary to the throne.
 If so, Elizabeth promised to help prosecute Darnley's murder and preserve Prince James.
 Throckmorton recorded Lethington's personal answer, which outlined that English interference was not welcome at this time, and might even be counterproductive, and Throckmorton would not be allowed to see Mary;Being in place to knowe more than you can knowe, I saye unto yowe ..., in case you doe on the Quenes majesties behalf your mestris, presse this company to enlarge the Quene my soveraigne, and to suffer you to goe unto her, or doe use any thretnynge speache in those matters, the rather to compasse them (rather than achieve them), I assure you, you wyll put the Quene my soveraigne in greate jeopardye of her lyffe: and therefore there is none other waye for the present to do her good but to give place and use mildness.